ZenexHubScript/Zenex-hub/README.md

 🟡 Add Gamefetcher It grabs the games that you are in and puts the script for that game if it is supported (Works but some parts of it are not done)

-🟡 Exploit checker (Executors that are on Zenex hub Blacklist/Executors known to be rats and stuff) (Works but some parts of it are not done)
+🟢 Exploit checker (Executors that are on Zenex hub Blacklist/Executors known to be rats and stuff)

 🔴 Low Support Mode (Makes executors that have low unc use a script that has fewer features but supports their exploit)